 If the individual is eligible, the trustees may be able to claim special tax treatment in the form of a “vulnerable person election” and the trust will be treated and taxed as a “vulnerable trust”.
 The relevant form is VPE1.

-Where the settlor is the only person capable of benefitting, then the gift into trust is not an occasion of charge given that nothing is leaving the estate and the trust property simply forms part of the estate.
+Where the settlor is the only person capable of benefitting, then the gift into trust is not an occasion of charge given that nothing is leaving the estate and the trust property simply forms part of the death estate.
 Similarly, where the settlor ‘self-settles’ into a ‘disabled trust’ (S89 IHTA 1984) as referenced above, then again the property has not left the estate for IHT purposes.

 Any income tax and capital gains tax will be assessed on the settlor of the absolute trust at their own tax rates.
 This means the settlor can utilise their personal allowance, savings rate, personal savings allowance and the dividend nil rate.
 They can also utilise their own capital gains tax annual exempt amount.